iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="CredentialToken+credential"></a>

 ### credentialToken.credential() ⇒ [<code>Credential</code>](#Credential)
-Returns a copy of the credential.
+Returns a copy of the credential parsed to the [Verifiable Credentials Data model](https://www.w3.org/TR/vc-data-model/).

 **Kind**: instance method of [<code>CredentialToken</code>](#CredentialToken)
 <a name="CredentialToken+protectedHeader"></a>